Alexander Cameron (barrister)

 Allan Alexander Cameron (27 August 1963 – 21 March 2023) was an English barrister.
+He was the elder brother of the British prime minister David Cameron.

 Family and education

-Cameron was the elder son of Ian Donald Cameron (1932–2010) and Mary Fleur Mount (1934−2025), and the brother of the former Prime Minister of the United Kingdom, David Cameron.
+Cameron was the elder son of Ian Donald Cameron (1932–2010) and Mary Fleur Mount (1934−2025), and the brother of David Cameron.
 He was educated at Heatherdown School, Eton College and the University of Bristol (LLB), and called to the bar from the Inner Temple in 1986.

-In 1990, he married the lawyer Sarah Louise Fearnley-Whittingstall, cousin of the chef Hugh Fearnley-Whittingstall, and had two children, Imogen and Angus.
+In 1990 he married the lawyer Sarah Louise Fearnley-Whittingstall, cousin of the chef Hugh Fearnley-Whittingstall, and had two children, Imogen and Angus.

 Career

 On 31 October 2013, Cameron appeared in some of the first television footage to be broadcast from the Court of Appeal of England and Wales since 1925, according to ITV.
 Sky News reported that he was the first barrister to be shown on television arguing a case in the Court of Appeal.
 It happened on the first day cameras were allowed into the court after a ban of 90 years.
 Cameron said "It's surprising.
 I only found out yesterday it was happening."
-The Guardian characterized him as "making television history".
+The Guardian characterised him as "making television history".

-In 2014, he appeared pro bono for the defence in a fraud trial, where the judge halted the trial on the grounds that the defendants could not receive a properly funded defence for a lengthy complex trial.
+In 2014 he appeared pro bono for the defence in a fraud trial, where the judge halted the trial on the grounds that the defendants could not receive a properly funded defence for a lengthy complex trial.

-Some of his high-profile cases included heading the legal chambers that represented Rebekah Brooks in a phone hacking defence.
+Some of his high-profile cases included heading the legal chambers that represented Rebekah Brooks in a phone-hacking defence.

-Cameron was diagnosed with pancreatic cancer in 2020, as a result of which he retired from the bar.
-On the 21 March 2023, at the age of 59 he died of the disease.
+Cameron was diagnosed with pancreatic cancer in 2020 and subsequently retired from the bar.
+He died in Peasemore, Berkshire, on 21 March 2023, at the age of 59.